hiralyshah/coursera_ml_python_code/README.md

 # coursera_ml_python_code
-In this repository we are revising our understanding by performing corsera machine learning exercises in python.
+In this repository I am revising my understanding in machine learning by doing corsera machine learning exercises in python.